This is why Israel is still a settler colonial state

 subsequently refuse to acknowledge traditional Bedouin land ownership customs,

 dispossessing thousands.
-Prior to the 1948 Arab–Israeli War
+Prior to the 1948 Arab–Israeli War,

 Bedouins numbered just